jamesplease/gistbook/README.md

 ### Developing locally

-If this is your first time setting up Gistbook locally, run `sudo npm run provision-hosts-local`.
+If this is your first time setting up Gistbook locally, run `sudo npm run configure-hosts-local`.

 Next, create a personal access token for your Github account.
 You can generate one from your [Settings page](https://github.com/settings/applications).
 Make sure that it has `user` and `gist` access,